animalSymbolicum/assumptions/README.md

 ## Hypothesis Tests

 The assumptions package seeks to expand common statistical methods with the notice of their assumptions for educational purpose.
-Currently conducting the parametric and non-parametric hypothesis test could called with:
+To conduct a parametric or non-parametric hypothesis test call:

 ``` r
 # t-test